ultratrikx/VibeType/README.md

 ## ✨ Features

-- **Real-time Suggestions**: Get AI-powered suggestions as you type in any text field
+-   **Floating Toolbar**: A simple, robust toolbar that appears when you select text.
-- **Text Improvement**: Enhance clarity, grammar, and style with one click
+-   **Text Improvement**: Enhance clarity, grammar, and style with one click.
-- **Text Rewriting**: Rewrite content in different ways while maintaining meaning
+-   **Text Rewriting**: Rewrite content in different ways while maintaining meaning.
-- **Text Elaboration**: Expand and add detail to your writing
+-   **Text Elaboration**: Expand and add detail to your writing.
-- **Chat Interface**: Ask WebPilot for writing help and advice
+-   **Chat Interface**: Ask WebPilot for writing help and advice.
-- **Context Awareness**: Understands the webpage context for better suggestions
+-   **Context Awareness**: Understands the webpage context for better suggestions.
-- **Cross-Tab Context**: Include context from other browser tabs for enhanced AI assistance
+-   **Cross-Tab Context**: Include context from other browser tabs for enhanced AI assistance.
-- **Universal Compatibility**: Works on any website with text inputs
+-   **Universal Compatibility**: Works on any website with text inputs.
-- **Keyboard Shortcuts**: Quick access with Ctrl/Cmd + Shift + P
+-   **Keyboard Shortcuts**: Quick access with Ctrl/Cmd + Shift + P.
-- **Modern UI**: Beautiful, responsive interface with dark mode support
+-   **Modern UI**: Beautiful, responsive interface with dark mode support.
+-   **Instant Suggestions**: Accept or decline AI suggestions with one click.

 ## 🚀 Installation